Cashel, Zimbabwe: Toponymy

-The name's history goes back to the time when Sub Inspector Rowan Cashelof the B.S.A.Police, took up a farm, which he called Cashel, in the North Melsetter district.
+The name's history goes back to the time when Sub Inspector Rowan Cashel of the B.S.A.
+Police took up a farm, which he called Cashel, in the North Melsetter district.
 He later became a Colonel in the First World War.

 The area was first known as Penkridge, the name of a neighbouring farm on which a Postal Agency had been established in 1911.
 It was operated in conjunction with Mr. Cashel, but later a missionary from Mutambara took it over until 1934 when he emigrated to South Africa.

 The locality was originally known as Melsetter North, but as this was confused with Melsetter, other names were used, depending who was running the Post Office.
 The district was inhabited by descendants of the Steyn families, who had arrived with the early trekking parties, and one such post office became known as Johannesrust, in memory of Johannes Steyn who had farmed there, but there was confusion with mail addressed to Johannesrust and Johannesburg.
 As mail moved slowly in these days, such misdirections caused much consternation amongst the local residents and it was decided by the North Melsetter Farmers Association that the name should be changed to Tandaai, after a river of the same name.
 The farm on which the agency was situated was called Kranskop, after a high hill near the junction of Tandaai and Umvumvumvu Rivers.
 The change occurred on 1 September 1929, three years after Johannesrust first came into being.
 Cashel became the official designation of area when a Post Office was provided in 1957.
 A Rural Council Office and Police Station were later established in the village.
 Cashel and South Melsetter was changed to Chipinga in 1907.